Which of the following responses accurately lists the four common abuses linked to vulnerability in research?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-The correct answer identifies four common abuses linked to vulnerability in research: physical control, coercion, undue influence, and manipulation.
-Each of these aspects highlights different ways a research participant’s autonomy and rights can be undermined.
+The correct response identifies four common abuses linked to vulnerability in research: physical control, coercion, undue influence, and manipulation.
+Each of these elements illustrates potential risks that vulnerable populations may face during research, emphasizing the ethical need for protections in studies involving individuals who may not be able to make fully informed decisions.

 Subscribe